intellectix/EDC-Documentation/docs/table-operations.md

 }
 ```

-If the Get is successful, the EDC returns a list of all the objects from the table.

 ### Get By Id

 Get By Id returns a single record from the requested table.

+If the Get is successful, the EDC returns a single object.

 ```c#
 public ActionResult Get(string connectorName, string tableName, string id)